bogdando/pacemaker-cluster-ocf-vagrant/README.md

   Or use ``docker rm -f -v`` to force manual removal, but keep in mind that that will likely make your docker images directory eating more and more free space.

-* Make sure there is no conflicting host networks exist, like ``packer-atlas-example0`` or ``vagrant-libvirt`` or the like.
-Otherwise nodes may become isolated from the host system.

 * If the terminal session looks "broken" after the ``vagrant up/down``, issue a ``reset`` command as well.